 If you feel like you are unsure whether you over-react to abuse or you are justified in being upset when you are lied to, conned by a love fraud, are cheated on, are beaten or sexually assaulted, threatened with murder, etc… your mind and body are already experiencing symptoms of extreme Complex Post Traumatic Stress Disorder or C-PTSD.

-Chances are you are likely to be developing a form of Stockholm Syndrome based on trauma bonding with your Abuser.
+Chances are you are developing a form of Stockholm Syndrome based on trauma bonding with your Abuser.
 When and if a trauma bond forms, the biology of the human form does a couple of things.

 If you are healthy and sane, you will tend to trust your own eyes and ears as well as sanity.
-If you catch a partner cheating, for instance, but they blame YOU?
+Suppose you catch your partner cheating, but they end up blaming YOU?
 Or an Enabler tries to convince you that your abuser loves you in their own way?
-Or they tell you that physical assault is for your own good?
+Or do they tell you that the beating you get is for your own good?

-Seriously, if you believe them you are already likely to be living with adrenal fatigue and heightened forms of pervasive social anxiety soon.
+Seriously, if you believe them you are already likely to be living with adrenal fatigue and heightened forms of pervasive social anxiety.

 1. Agoraphobia (ag-uh-ruh-FOE-be-uh)

-It is a type of anxiety disorder in which you fear and often avoid places or situations that might cause you to panic and make you feel trapped, helpless or embarrassed.
+Agoraphobia is a classic example of how narcissistic abuse leads to anxiety.
+It is a type of anxiety disorder in which you fear and often avoid places or situations that might cause you, to panic and make you feel trapped, helpless or embarrassed.

 2. Anxiety disorder due to a medical condition

 This includes symptoms of intense anxiety or panic that are directly caused by a physical health problem.